Keparoo/tapntable-backend/README.md

 tapntable-backend
 tapntable-frontend
 ```
 It’s important to have this structure because there will be two different deployments, one for the front-end and one for the backend.

+From the backend folder run the following commands

 ```
 $ heroku login